Contents Home

 Summary biography

-The present section is still a placeholder, and the reader is advised to consult note A.1.
+The present section is still a placeholder, and the reader is advised to consult his published biography (see note A.1).

-Rauwolf was a physician who had studied in Montpellier.
-He is best known for the Herbaria Viva he created, which are now preserved in Leiden (NL).
-These include items from his travels through the near East.
-These books were sold by him to Rudolf II on the recommendation of Clusius.
+Rauwolf was a physician who had studied under Guillaume Rondelet at the University of Montpellier.
+He is best known for his travels to the near East, and for the Herbaria Viva he created, which are now preserved in Leiden (NL).
+These include specimens from his travels.
+These books were sold by him to Rudolf II on the recommendation of the famous botanist Carolus Clusius.
 They are listed in the inventory of Rudolf's Kunstkammer.
 They were taken to Stockholm during the looting of Prague, and later donated by Queen Christina to Isaac Vossius.

 Notes - Rauwolf